-- There is a critical need for housing solutions within Tribal communities, and the focus is on access to immediate bridge housing. - Collaboration will complement ongoing state, county, and Tribal efforts to address homelessness. - BHBH Program settings will provide supportive behavioral health services and housing navigation to assist people who have serious behavioral health conditions and are experiencing homelessness.
+- There is a critical need for housing solutions within tribal communities, and the focus is on access to immediate bridge housing. - Collaboration will complement ongoing state, county, and tribal efforts to address homelessness. - BHBH Program settings will provide supportive behavioral health services and housing navigation to assist people who have serious behavioral health conditions and are experiencing homelessness.

-For purposes of the BHBH Program, "bridge housing" is defined as short- and mid-term residential options and serves as a bridge to longer-term housing (see Attachment C).
+For purposes of the BHBH Program, "bridge housing" is defined as short- and mid-term residential options that serve as a bridge to longer-term housing (see Attachment C for full definition).
 Bridge housing may include emergency shelter, interim housing, and short- or medium-term rental assistance, as well as housing navigation and supportive services to remove barriers and address longer-term housing needs.
-Bridge housing must meet the ESG Minimum Habitability Standards and, when possible and as applicable, should also meet CoC Housing Quality Standards (HQS).
+Bridge housing must meet the Emergency Solutions Grants Minimum Habitability Standards and, when possible and as applicable, should also meet Continuum of Care Housing Quality Standards.
 All bridge housing programs must include voluntary supportive services and housing navigation.